Meet the School Report team!

 Contact Josie about: Reporting plans and story ideas that you and your students have; advice about developing story ideas; general School Report enquiries.

 About Laura: Laura joined the BBC in 2010 and has worked for the website, local radio and TV news.
 In 2012, she worked on School Report's coverage of the Olympic Torch Relay, Olympic and Paralympic Games.
-Now she is responsible for recruiting and matching BBC mentors to schools but is involved in lots of different parts of the project, from making content with schools to updating the website.
+Now she is responsible for looking after the schools and teachers taking part in School Report, but she is also involved in lots of different parts of the project, from making content with schools to updating the website.

 Laura likes reading biographies and loves to bake - she once made a cake designed to look like the famous School Report mic cube!
 Now that's dedication to the cause!

-Contact Laura about: Working with a BBC mentor and general questions about the project.
+Contact Clare about: Working with a BBC mentor and general questions about the project.

 Sarika Unadkat, Team assistant